grahamalderson/f5-agility-labs-adfsproxy/docs/module1/module-validate-environment.rst

    |image6|

    Option 2: You can restart the ADFS-1 and then ADFS-2 servers.
+This is much slower.

 **You should now see the following:**